Designations on this journey

 Find more places to stay in the Galloway and Southern Ayrshire Biosphere.

 Walks, cycle routes, ways to travel around

 The south of Scotland is a picturesque place to explore on foot or on two wheels.
 Follow the many trails and waymarked paths around the area, with a chance to spot elusive and native wildlife along the way.
 Take a picnic with you and stop off to admire your surroundings.
 Plan a Galloway Cycling Holiday, or hire bikes from Biosphere Bikes.

 Where next on the UNESCO Trail?

-Uncover the UNESCO Wonder of Scotland's Northern Isles
+UNESCO Sites to Explore in Scotland's Northern Isles

 Explore the two UNESCO sites in Scotland's northern isles.
 Shetland is a recognised Global Geopark, while Orkney is home to the World Heritage Site of Heart of Neolithic Orkney.View Journey